ItzNilay/Cyber-Management-System/README.md

 # Cyber-Management-System
-An interactive and easy to use Cyber Management System utilizing various features of C programming, made with Microsoft VS Code!
+An interactive and easy to use Cyber Management System utilizing various features of C programming, made using Microsoft VS Code!